NPacha/NicolesChocolates/unit_3/w17d03/homework/readme.md

 ## Meetings with instructors

 **By Tuesday**<br>
-Your group will meet with your dedicated project instructor for 15 minutes to get your app idea approved.
-Be sure to write out what features you will need to build in order to meet MVP and some stretch goal ideas.
+Your will submit your written project idea to your instructor.
+Your instructor will inform you if your idea does in fact meet MVP
+You will answer the following questions?
+1. My app is called...
+1. The name of my App's Model is ....
+1. My app will include the following stretch goal ( 3rd Party Api, 2 Models, Related Model, React Router,  CSS Framework )
+1. Wireframe. please see wireframe lesson and use Draw.io or handwritten wireframe to map out your project.
+1. If you can not think of an idea answer the above questions and Extend Either React Bookmarks, React OMDB Movies, or React Blog to the MVP.

 ## How to Submit Your Project
-Your project is due on Wed, Jan 6 at 10:00 am ET.
+Your project is due on Sat, Feb 20 at 10:00 am ET.
 You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Add your group project to [this google sheet](https://docs.google.com/spreadsheets/d/1plSh5tOSHCIt1_LAYQaUxe2KsN8zKoIaecrBfg45a0Q/edit?usp=sharing).
+:heavy_check_mark: Add your roject to [this google sheet](https://docs.google.com/spreadsheets/d/1plSh5tOSHCIt1_LAYQaUxe2KsN8zKoIaecrBfg45a0Q/edit?usp=sharing).
 Note that this is the order you will be presenting.

 ## Where to go for help during project week
 1. Seek out help online
 2. Seek out help with your classmates
-3. Seek out help with our class TA during the normal hours
+3. Seek out help with our class TA and IAs during the normal hours

 ## Etc.